zhadtech/website/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue if you have any suggestions or find any bugs.

-## 📄 License
+## License

-This project is licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0) - see the [LICENSE](LICENSE) file for details.
+The theme and configuration files in this repository are licensed under the MIT License.
+Private content stored in submodules is not covered by this license and remains proprietary to Zhad.